 Grimm undergoes IV Vitamin C Therapy

-Nutritional medicine works fantastically with almost any other type of medicine, whether it be alternative or conventional, with virtually no contraindications and few side affects in most individuals.
+Nutritional medicine works fantastically with almost any other type of medicine, whether it be alternative or conventional, with virtually no contraindications and few side effects in most individuals.

 The goals of nutritional medicine are to feed the ailing organ as to get the remaining cells present to stay as healthy as possible, to slow the progression of any organ failure, to increase the quality of life of the patient, and to hopefully play a role in a cure whenever possible.